-Guatemala Airport is often frequented by travellers as Guatemala becomes one of the most popular tourist destinations in Central and South America.
+As Guatemala becomes one of the most popular tourist destinations in Central and South America, Guatemala City and Guatemala Airport are gaining more and more traffic.
 Guatemala City Airport is one of the biggest airports in Central America.
 It is one of just two international airports in Guatemala, but the Mundo Maya International Airport in the north of Guatemala serves very few routes.
 If you’re flying into Guatemala, chances are you’ll be flying into Guatemala City’s La Aurora International Airport.
 But the question is… is Guatemala’s main airport safe?

 Is Guatemala Airport Safe?
 (The Short Answer)

-Yes, inside the airport in La Aurora International Airport is safe.
+Yes, inside Guatemala City Airport is safe.
 Pretty much as soon as you head outside of the airport you could be walking into dangerous territory, so I’d recommend booking your onward travel in advance or having a plan of how you’re going to get to your accommodation, whether thats in Guatemala City or not.
 (Spoiler alert: I didn’t, but it turned out ok in the end!)

 Read six ways to get from Guatemala Airport to Antigua.